 Sub-element Number and Name.
-Mandatory elements will be indicated by: "(Mandatory)".
+Mandatory elements will be indicated by: "(Mandatory)"

-This section will describe what the SQF Code, edition 8.1 requires.
+This section will describe what the SQF Code requires.
 This is the text from the SQF Code, and is the auditable standard.
 Where there is disagreement between the text of the SQF Code and the guidance, the SQF Code in English prevails.